syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 datatable = dataset.Tables(0)

-'Add new setion
+'Adds new setion

 Dim section As IWSection = document.AddSection()

-'Add new table
+'Adds new table

 Dim table As IWTable = section.AddTable()

-'Add new row to the table
+'Adds new row to the table

 Dim row As WTableRow = table.AddRow()

 For Each datacolumn As DataColumn In datatable.Columns

-'Set the column names for the table from the data table column names & cell width
+'Sets the column names for the table from the data table column names and cell width

 Dim cell As WTableCell = row.AddCell()